piercus/term-annotator/README.md

 Getting Electron to a shipable app is not completely straight forward.
 Here's a working repo and some terse instructions

 Note: The steps below are what I did to create this repo.
-[See below if clone this repo](#Cloning This Repo)
+[See below if cloning this repo](#cloning-this-repo)

 1. Install [node.js](https://nodejs.org)
 2. Open a terminal or "node command prompt"